After divorcing your spouse, you may find yourself paying child support for your minor children.

 Child support modification can also occur if you cannot fulfill your required payments on time.
 If you pay support for multiple children, the amount will not automatically decrease if one child becomes emancipated.

 If you find that you are still paying for child support even after your son or daughter is legally emancipated, you should talk to the agency responsible for your payments.
 The first step to this process is filing an Income Withholding Order.
-Speaking with an attorney may also be prudent if your request is not honored.
+Speaking with a Chandler child support attorney may also be prudent if your request is not honored.